-Before the war, the Baltic Fleet included 35 cruisers, although this number also included hopelessly outdated former frigates and corvettes built by 1870, which did not dare to send to the Far East even with the Nebogatov squadron.
-In 1906-1907 all outdated cruisers remaining on the Baltic were converted into minelayers, training ships or decommissioned.
+Before the war as part of the Baltic fleet there were 35 cruisers, although this number included hopelessly outdated former frigates and corvettes built in the 1870s that did not dare to send to the Far East even with Nebogatov's squadron.
+In 1906-1907 all obsolete cruisers remaining in the Baltic were converted into mine-layers, training ships or decommissioned.
 14 cruisers died in battles with the Japanese fleet or from siege shells in the harbor of Port Arthur.
-After the end of the Russian-Japanese war as part of the Russian fleet in the Baltic and the Pacific, only 9 combat-ready cruisers remained in the ranks.
+After the end of the Russo-Japanese War, only 9 battle-worthy cruisers remained in service in the Russian fleet in the Baltic and the Pacific.
 Two cruisers were part of the Black Sea Fleet.

 To begin the revival of the fleet and the construction of new cruisers (as, incidentally, the ships of other classes), the concept of using the fleet and its construction program, for which budget funds are allocated, were necessary.
 We also needed a ship project that would meet the concept of using the fleet.
 There was nothing of this after the end of the war.
 Maritime Minister A.A.Birilyov in April 1906 at a meeting of the Special Meeting noted that there is no clear program of the country's armed forces in the country.